schatekar/blog/_posts/2017-12-15-building-a-user-friendly-chatbot.md

 This is the most important thing.
 Over time, your users will keep coming back to the bot and ask similar questions.
 It is easy to build a non-lively conversation by having the bot respond in a monotonous manner.
 Imagine you welcome every time the user starts talking to the bot.
 If you welcome the user by saying "Welcome back Bob" every time, then soon, that will become very monotonous and less engaging for the user.

-It does not take a lot to bring variation in bot responses if you are using tools like Watson Conversation or Microsoft Bot framework.
+It does not take a lot to bring variation in bot responses if you are using tools like [Watson Conversation](https://www.ibm.com/watson/services/conversation/) or [Microsoft Bot Framework](https://dev.botframework.com/).
 Most of us will ignore this during development as it's an overhead.
 But do not forget to add this in before you go live or even go out for a wider beta test.
 And do not add variations just for the welcome message but for every response that is coming back from the bot.

 ## #4 - Handle small talk
 Small talk is relatively straightforward to handle and very easy to fall through the cracks.
-Some bot services like Dialog Flow will handle small talk automatically for you.
+Some bot services like [Dialog Flow](https://dialogflow.com/) will handle small talk automatically for you.
 All you have to do it enable it.
 But for others, you need to build conversations around small talk.
 If you are sailing in this boat, consider the following

 1. Greet the user with a welcome message at the beginning of the conversation and assume that user may reply with small talk like "thanks", "hello".
 2. Always end the conversation with small talk like "bye", "see you soon" etc. and assume that user will respond with similar words